Andrew-2609/node-api-with-mongodb/README.md

         └── index.js

 5 directories, 14 files

+# generated with "tree -I 'node_modules'"
 ```

-You're able to see how to make a simple connection with your MongoDB database in ` `dbConnectSample.js` `.
+You're able to see how to make a simple connection with your MongoDB database in ``dbConnectSample.js``.

 Thanks for reading 'till here, I wish you a wonderful day!